You can click here to reserve a group visit using our online booking tool.

 Police Work After WWII

-Many changes to police work occurred after World War II, form uniforms to weapons.
+Many changes to police work occurred after World War II, from uniforms to weapons.
 The department began to become more standardized in its academy, training and policies.

 Experience parts of our past through the eyes of the men and women who take the oath protect it.